skuubydooby/Jelly/documentation-payload/Jelly/opsec/topping.md

 ﻿+++
-title = "Process Injection"
+title = "Process topping"
 chapter = false
 weight = 102
 +++

-## Process Injection in Jelly
+## Process topping in Jelly

 Jelly has abstracted process injection into its own project and has the following techniques implemented:
 - CreateRemoteThread